 As the mathematician Sir Fred Hoyle commented, "the chance that higher life forms might have emerged by chance is comparable with the

-chance that a tornado sweeping through a junk-yard might assemble a Boeing 747 from the materials therein."-10 Such a gift as life, therefore, cannot have had a random beginning, since part of the trouble "is that there are about two thousand enzymes, and
+chance that a tornado sweeping through a junk-yard might assemble a Boeing 747 from the materials therein."-10 Such an endeavor as life, therefore, cannot have had a random beginning, since part of the trouble "is that there are about two thousand enzymes,

-Where one figures well in regard to the truth, he also guesses well in regard to probabilities, besides non sequitors, like the seven main postulates of Darwinism, for
+Where one figures well in regard to the truth, he also guesses well in regard to probabilities besides non sequitors, like the seven main postulates of Darwinism,

-instance.
-Being illogical and vexing makes them unscientific, of course, in addition to the fact that none of them bears repetition.
+for instance.
+Being illogical and vexing makes them unscientific, of course, a nuisance in addition to the fact that none of them bears repetition.
 To wit:

 1. Nonliving matter spontaneously produced living matter at biogenesis